Blurry Distant Vision

-Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clear, but distant objects appear blurry.
+Myopia, also known as nearsightedness, is a common type of refractive error where near objects appear clear, but distant objects appear blurry.
 Nearsightedness occurs when your eye is too long in relation to the curvature of your cornea.
 This causes light rays entering your eye to focus in front of the retina, producing a blurred image.

 Nearsightedness is a hereditary eye condition, but some researchers also believe that eye fatigue from performing extended close vision tasks like reading can play a factor.
 During the early development of the eye, It is important to spend time in the outdoors looking at far objects to minimize the likelihood of a progressive increase in myopia.

-Treatment For Nearsightedness (myopia)
+Treatment For Nearsightedness (Myopia)